luizamboni/oauth-study/README.md

    The server listens on http://localhost:4000 and exposes:
    - `GET /healthz` — unauthenticated health check
    - `GET /api/hello` — requires a valid access token and (by default) the `service.reader` role
-3. Hit the protected route with a token obtained via the Authorization Code flow:
+3. Hit the protected route:
+   - Authorization Code flow: tokens retrieved via the sample app automatically trigger a call, and results appear on the home page.
+   - Client Credentials flow: `make token` prints both the token response and the protected API output.
-   - `TOKEN=<ACCESS_TOKEN> make api-call`
+   - Manual check: provide a token with `TOKEN=<ACCESS_TOKEN> make api-call`.
-   The response echoes the subject, roles, and token timestamps, proving the request passed validation.

 > ℹ️ The `demo` user has the `service.reader` realm role pre-assigned.
 If you prefer to call the API with the `confidential-cli` service account instead, grant that role to the client’s service account in Keycloak or relax `REQUIRED_ROLE` in `api/.env`.